 - Federal Extraterritoriality Amendment.
 The AHA Foundation has consistently advocated for the expansion of FGM legislation to include procedures performed abroad.
 In January 2013, the President significantly advanced those efforts when he signed into law the Transport for Female Genital Mutilation Act.
 While FGM has been illegal in the United States since 1996, this Bill strengthened the existing federal FGM ban by adding an “extraterritoriality” component, making it illegal to knowingly transport a girl out of the country for the purpose of undergoing the procedure.
 The AHA Foundation’s Founder, Ayaan Hirsi Ali, and our Executive Director specifically consulted with Representative Crowley, a key proponent of the Bill, on the serious problem of “vacation cutting”, and lent our support for the language contained in the new Bill.

 - In February 2012, New Jersey State Senator Loretta Weinberg introduced our model FGM legislation, which was unanimously passed in the State Senate.
-We continue to reach out to members of the Assembly committee on Women and Children to encourage them to bring this bill up for a vote.
+This bill went into effect January 17, 2014.

 - The AHA Foundation worked with Louisiana state legislators to include the same kind of “vacation cutting” provisions recently added to the federal law.
 In May of 2012, Governor Jindal signed into law a bill criminalizing FGM in the state of Louisiana.
 This bill includes the AHA Foundation’s model language that also makes it a crime to remove a girl from the state for the purpose of FGM; the law went into effect August 1, 2012.